hovermind/jsall/es6_module.md

 ## `export`
 Everything declared inside a module is local to the module, by default.
 If you want something declared in a module to be public, so that other modules can use it, you must export that feature.
 There are a few ways to do this.
 The simplest way is to add the export keyword.

+`my_module.js`
 ```
-export function myFunc(){
+export function myMethod(){

 }